telerik/blazor-docs/common-features/data-binding/descriptors.md

 ## Filtering

-The filtering criteria for each filtered field are stored in an individual collection of [`IFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.IFilterDescriptor).
-To access the filtering criteria, such as the user input to filter by, cast each `IFilterDescriptor`:
+The `args.Request.Filters` and the `args....State.FilterDescriptors` are collections of [`IFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.IFilterDescriptor).
+To access the filtering criteria, such as the user input to filter by, cast each `IFilterDescriptor` from the respective collection:

 * If the component is of type input or select, such as the AutoComplete, the ComboBox, the DropDownList, the MultiColumnComboBox, the MultiSelect, cast the first `IFilterDescriptor` from the collection to [`FilterDescriptor`](/blazor-ui/api/telerik.datasource.filterdescriptor).
-* Otherwise, cast each `IFilterDescriptor` to [`CompositeFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor).
+* Otherwise, cast each `IFilterDescriptor` from the `args.Request.Filters` collection, respectively from the `args....State.FilterDescriptors` collection, to [`CompositeFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor).

 ### CompositeFilterDescriptor